We encourage you to report violations of University policy to ensure the safety and integrity of our campus community.

 Build these courses into your curriculum, share them with your students or colleagues, recommend them to others, or take them yourself!

 The following responsibilities represent the standard of conduct at the University:

-The University affirms the following student rights and privileges in disciplinary proceedings for both the Victim and Accused.
+The University affirms the following student rights and privileges in disciplinary proceedings for both the Complainant and Respondent

-- To view the list of witnesses against him or her at the administrative discipline conference or prior to a hearing in front of a hearing board.
+To view the list of witnesses against him or her at the administrative disciplinary conference or prior to a hearing in front of a hearing board.

 This form should be completed by the accused student before their appointment date with the Conduct Authority.
 This form is used for both Housing and Student Advocacy and Accountability violations.

 A flow chart explaining the flow of a complaint through the conduct case process.